 At the multilateral level, cooperation takes place within the framework of international organisations, especially the UN Human Rights Council, the Council of Europe and the Organisation for Security and Cooperation in Europe (OSCE).

-In the field of humanitarian aid, Switzerland cooperates with the Russian disaster protection authorities.
+In the field of humanitarian aid, Switzerland works closely with the Russian disaster protection authorities.

-At the beginning of 2015, 748 Swiss citizens were registered at the Swiss embassy in Moscow, the majority of them living in the greater Moscow area, followed by St Petersburg.
-The number of Swiss nationals in Russia has fallen slightly for reasons including the fact that Swiss companies increasingly recruit local non-Swiss managers.
+At the end of 2016, there were 800 Swiss citizens living in Russia, the majority of them living in the greater Moscow area, followed by St Petersburg.

 Russia has a rich cultural heritage and a lively and diverse cultural life.
-Cultural exchanges with Switzerland are intensive.
-The embassy supports cultural activity, provides information about Switzerland’s cultural presence in Russia and on cultural life in Switzerland to interested parties in Russia.
+Cultural exchanges with Switzerland are vibrant.
+The embassy supports cultural projects in Moscow, St Petersburg and regionally, particularly in connection with Swiss cinema and literature in Switzerland's national languages.
+It also provides information about Switzerland’s cultural presence in Russia and on cultural life in Switzerland to interested circles in Russia.

-In 2014, the embassy offered an ambitious programme within the framework of the Swiss cultural season in Russia as part of the celebrations marking 200 years of diplomatic relations.
+In 2014, the embassy put on an ambitious programme as part of the Swiss cultural season organised in Russia to mark 200 years of diplomatic relations.

 History of bilateral relations

 Diplomatic relations with Moscow were broken off following the October revolution in 1917 and restored after the Second World War.
-In 2016 the 70th anniversary of the resumption of bilateral relations will be celebrated.
-Since the signing of the bilateral MoU in 2007, relations have deepened.
-A high point was the state visit of the then Russian president, Dmitry Medvedev, in 2009.
+In 2016 the countries celebrated the 70th anniversary of the resumption of bilateral relations.
+Since the signing of the bilateral MoU in 2007, relations have expanded.
+A high point was the state visit to Switzerland of the then Russian president, Dmitry Medvedev, in 2009.